Flexible Fractional Repetition Codes for Distributed Storage Networks: Abstract

-In addition to closing the loop of the graph-based study in Part~I, the proposed construction can also be viewed as a generalization of the existing fractional repetition (FR) codes.
-FR codes are exact-repair codes that admit the highly-desirable {\em repair-by-transfer} property.
-However, the unique construction of FR codes limits its application to a restricted set of $(n,k,d)$ system parameters.
-In contrast, our new construction, termed the generalized FR (GFR) codes, can be applied to arbitrary $(n,k,d)$ values.
-Our GFR codes retain most of the practical benefits of FR codes, i.e., being exact-repair and being {\em almost} repairable-by-transfer.
+Consider the following fundamental question of distributed storage networks: Given any arbitrary $(n,k,d)$ values, whether there exists an intelligent helper selection scheme (assuming unlimited memory and computing power) that can strictly improve the storage-bandwidth (S-B) tradeoff.
+Ahmad {\em et al.} 18' answered this question by proving that for a subset of $(n,k,d)$ values, no helper selection scheme can ever improve the S-B tradeoff, and for the $(n,k,d)$ not in that subset, a new scheme called family helper selection (FHS) can strictly improve the S-B tradeoff over a {\em blind} helper selection scheme.
+Nonetheless, the analysis of FHS is done by a min-cut analysis with no actual code construction.
+This work fills this gap between pure min-cut analysis and actual code construction by pairing FHS with a new, generalized version of the existing fractional repetition (FR) codes.
+Specifically, existing FR codes are exact-repair codes that admit the highly-desirable {\em repair-by-transfer} property, but its unique construction limits the application to a restricted set of $(n,k,d)$ values.
+In contrast, our new construction, termed \emph{flexible fractional repetition codes}, can be applied to arbitrary $(n,k,d)$ while retaining most of the practical benefits of FR codes, i.e., admitting small repair bandwidth, being exact-repair, and being {\em almost} repairable-by-transfer.